awsdocs/aws-security-hub-user-guide/doc_source/asff-top-level-attributes.md

 ## Compliance<a name="asff-compliance"></a>

 The [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_Compliance.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_Compliance.html) object provides finding details related to a control\.
-This attribute is only returned for findings generated from a Security Hub control\.
+This attribute is returned for findings generated from a Security Hub control and for findings that AWS Config sends to Security Hub\.

 **Example**